gtxaspec/wz_flash-helper/docs/README_FAQs.md

 Make sure that:
 - Your SD card partition table is **MBR** and partition format is **FAT32**.
 - You downloaded the correct release for your camera SoC.
-- The SD card kernel has the correct name(`factory_..._ZMC6tiIDQN`) without the `.wz_flash-helper` extension.
+- The SD card kernel has the correct name without the `.wz_flash-helper` extension.
 The program adds the extension to its kernel file after it is finished to prevent itself from booting multiple times; therefore you need to rename it back if you want to run the program again.

 ### How can I access serial console?